wuallen57730/EECS-498-007-DL4CV/README.md

 This repository contains my personal implementations of the assignments for the EECS 498-007 course "Deep Learning for Computer Vision" taught at the University of Michigan in Fall 2020.

 ## Assignments
-Below is a list of all assignments with brief descriptions, objectives, and key topics.
+Below is a list of all assignments with links and key topics.
 Each links to the official assignment page on the course website for full details.

 ### A1: PyTorch Basics and k-Nearest Neighbors Classifier
 - **Official Page**: [Assignment 1](https://web.eecs.umich.edu/~justincj/teaching/eecs498/FA2020/assignment1.html)